 Don't forget to clean the filter tubing and other parts of the filter assembly.
 A filter brush will help clear out the sludge that invariably builds up in all the small crevices.

-Once you've gotten your tank in shape, make sure you clean it on an ongoing basis so it never needs a major spring cleaning again.
+Once you've gotten your tank in shape, make sure you clean it on a regular basis so it never needs a major spring cleaning again.
 Scrape the glass weekly, vacuum the gravel every time you perform a water change and clean any rocks or plants as soon as you see debris or algae on them.

 Clean the filter monthly, either by replacing the media or rinsing it.
 While you are at it, soak your fishnets in a disinfectant solution to keep them clean and soft.
 With regular care, your aquarium will look beautiful all the time.